punsisi2018861/OAuthProject/README.md

 1. Download PyCharm/ Spyder
 2. Open the project
-3. If an error coccur with the master-card package , runn the below command in the terminal
+3. run the below command in the terminal

 ```python
 pip install mastercard-oauth1-signer